 Send us a message, we will respond quickly.

 In South Africa, nothing is impossible.
-Miles of uninterrupted beaches and beautiful weather alternated with an exclusive safari in one of the many game reserves; playing a round of golf on some of the most breathtaking courses in the world; rafting, surfing or hiking in the Drakensberg mountains; enjoying a wine tasting, all of these elements make South Africa unique and a must on your travel list.
+Miles of uninterrupted beaches and beautiful weather alternated with an exclusive safari in one of the many game reserves; playing a round of golf on some of the most breathtaking courses in the world; rafting, surfing, visiting the beaches or hiking in the Drakensberg mountains; enjoying a wine tasting, all of these elements make South Africa unique and a must on your travel list.

 With easy access to wildlife, the world’s largest sandpit to explore, well-managed tourist access to local tribes and fewer potential health risks than elsewhere on the continent, Namibia is the perfect mixture of wildlife, culture and out of this world landscapes.

 Travelling through this unique and abandoned country is possible in different ways.
 A self-drive holiday on largely gravel roads or flying in between destinations are both an option.
 This country is also worth discovering with an experienced guide.
 Exploring the unique wildlife in Etosha National Park, visiting a Himba village or cruising through the Hoanib desert and the Kunene Region.
 Each and every day the beauty of Namibia will surprise you.

 This beautiful country is best known for the Victoria Falls and its mighty Zambezi River.
 The falls are the largest and widest in Africa.
 Yet there is more beauty to see and experience in Zambia.
 Are you looking for a holiday off the beaten track?
 Then the game reserves of Zambia are definitely recommended.
 A multi-day walking safari in South Luangwa is a unique experience, where you will face elephants, lions and other impressive wildlife.
 A visit to Liuwa Plains is also very special; this is where the second largest migration of zebras and wildebeests in Africa happens every year.